210119-java-enterprise/jLiteORM/README.md

 # jLiteORM

-Is a custom ORM framework that provides very basic CRUD functionality.
-It was developed in Java.
+A custom ORM framework that provides very basic CRUD functionality.
+Developed in Java.